Maghnie/docs/developers/api-documentation/guides-and-tutorials/authentication.md

 Users can authenticate by one of two methods:

 * \*\*\*\*[**HTTP Basic Auth:**](authentication.md#basic-auth) As defined in \[[RFC7617](https://tools.ietf.org/html/rfc7617)\], the user provides his/her username and password with each request.
-Basic Auth is one of the first and simplest authentication methods and is still widely used on the Web, today.
+Basic Auth is one of the first and simplest authentication methods and is still widely used on the Web today.
 However, it lacks support for important features such as single-sign-on and two-factor authentication.
 * [**OIDC:**](authentication.md#open-id-connect) ****Open ID Connect \(OIDC\) is an authentication layer on top of the OAuth 2.0 authorization framework.
 [OIDC](https://openid.net/connect/) and [OAuth 2.0](https://tools.ietf.org/html/rfc6749) are both open standards.
-In OIDC, a user that wishes to use an service such as the aedifion HTTP API, authenticates not against this service but against a central Identity Provider \(IP\).
+In OIDC, a user that wishes to use a service such as the aedifion HTTP API, authenticates not against this service but against a central Identity Provider \(IP\).
 The IP authenticates the user and issues an access token comprising identity and, possibly, authorization claims which the user in a subsequent step presents to the target service to access it.
 While the IP presents one step of indirection, it facilitates for single-sign-on across different services and provides a central log-on that can be further secured through two-factor authentication.

 {% hint style="warning" %}
 The aedifion HTTP API supports Basic Auth for legacy reasons until further notice.
 HTTP Basic Auth may be deprecated in future.
 New applications, scripts, and programs should thus be built using OIDC-based authentication.